moonclerk/developer/api/v1/customers.md

 * `discount` may be null if there is no current discount
 * Custom field keys are configured in the *Additional Information* section of the payment form builder
 * Any JSON key in the customer object ending in `_reference` corresponds to a related Stripe ID
+* The `custom_id` field is populated if you use one of our [integration methods](https://github.com/moonclerk/developer/blob/master/integration.md).

 ## List Customers